Scientific and Technical Writing

 arrow

-• One live interactive training session over an afternoon using an online webinar platform, details on how to access the course will be shared before the event.
+• Two live interactive training session over an afternoon using an online webinar platform, details on how to access the course will be shared before the event.

 • E Reader version of the manual please note the E Reader is not printable or downloadable due to copyright (professionally printed versions of the manual are available but at an additional cost to cover postage)